Free Spoken English Self-Test

 Compare Your Version

-Think about both:
+Think about both of these:

 • How easy is it to understand?